arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 arduino-app-cli system network-mode <enable/disable>
 ```

-Then, you can use the following command to check network mode status:
+Then, you can use the following command to check the network mode status:

 ```bash
 arduino-app-cli system network-mode status